raoufblz/echo-prompt/README.md

  - light/dark mode                                              ✅
  - ~~categories~~ tags (are probably better) + favorites
  - text placeholders to adjust prompts
- - drag and drop to organize, add to categories
+ - drag and drop to organize.✅
  - considering a three dots menu for drag and drop and adding delete there to not hit it accidentally, maybe adding a confirmation for deletion